mtydrinksjuz/project/README.md

 ##How it works

-if ur back bends down too low it will give a timer if u dont fix ur back before then ur laptop screen is locked
+<o>if ur back bends down too low it will give a timer if u dont fix ur back before then ur laptop screen is locked

 ##What it uses

-Arduino uno and ultrasonic sensor
+<o>Arduino uno and ultrasonic sensor